Zenika/feedzback/docs-source/docs/business-cases/feedback-draft.md

 The drafts are stored in the `feedbackDraft` Firestore collection.

-The document ID is the `giverEmail` (who wrote and saved the draft), whether he is internal or external to the Zenika organisation.
+In this collection, the document ID is the `giverEmail` (who wrote and saved the draft), whether he is internal or external to the Zenika organisation.

 For a given `giverEmail`, there can be 2 nested collections: